Impartiall/made-of-mistake-email-updater/README.md

 # made-of-mistake-email-updater
-A Python script for sending email updates when a new [Made of Mistake](https://madeofmistake.com) comic has been posted, written in the FP style.
+A Python script for sending email updates when a new [Made of Mistake](https://madeofmistake.com) comic has been posted.

 # Installation
 Follow these steps if you would like to use this program for yourself.